resim-ai/open-core/docs/resim/metrics/batch_metrics.md

 # Batch Metrics

-Batch metrics are very similar to test metrics, but are computed after all the test metrics are computed, using the test-level metrics and metrics data as the "input."
+Batch metrics are very similar to test metrics, but are computed after all the test metrics for a given batch are computed, using the test-level metrics and metrics data as the "input."

 > Example Batch Metric 1: a weighted average of a test-level scalar metric, across all the tests present.

 > Example Batch Metric 2: a histogram of a single series that is computed by all tests, after merging these series into one by appending.

-Batch metrics can also be used to gate whether batches pass or fail, though this feature is currently still a WIP.

 ## Batch metrics mode